-"My employees were sent home, but as much as possible, I still give them (salary).
+"My employees were sent home, but I still give them (salary) as much as possible.
 Yes, as much as I can, using my savings.
-Later, I ended up making masks after my savings ran out.
+Later, I ended up making masks after my savings had run out.
 Whatever it takes (to save the business and employees)."

-Following Goulding's (2005) guidance, this study extracted two themes from SMEs' responses to the pandemic.
-Each theme represents a cluster of actions and aspirations for SMEs.
+Following Goulding's (2005) guidance, this study extracted two themes as SMEs' endeavors during the pandemic and one representing expected outcomes.
+Each theme represents a cluster of actions and aspirations of SMEs.
 To validate the findings, four researchers thoroughly studied the narratives and listed the efforts and changes experienced by SMEs.
 After coding separately, researchers discussed the results and suggested a meaningful theme for each coding group.
 Table 1 provides the details of these results.